 The only thing better than your kid dressed up as the world’s cutest taco?
 Your kid in a taco costume, eating a taco!
 For the most spec-taco-lar Halloween ever, round out the night with one of these nutritious yet kid-friendly taco recipes.

-If you want an easy taco recipe, it doesn’t get easier than Nurture Life’s Pork Al Pastor.
-All you’ll need to add is your choice of corn or flour tortillas!
+If you want an easy taco recipe, it doesn’t get better than Nurture Life’s BBQ Pulled Pork.
+Although our pulled pork makes for a great meal on its own, it also can be used as the pork filling for a delicious twist on a traditional taco!
+All you’ll need to add is your choice of corn or flour tortillas and toppings!

 Just pop the meal into the microwave, toast tortillas on the stovetop and then scoop the succulent, slow-cooked pork onto the hot tortillas.
-Pile on the black bean rice and Southwest veggies for a burrito-esque delight, or serve them on the side for a more conventional taco plate.
-Your tacos, your way!
+Our BBQ Pulled Pork is tossed in our housemade sauce—there’s no need to add taco seasoning!
+Pile on your kid’s favorite toppings for this easy, BBQ taco.

 2. Classic Taco Bar Tacos